-November is almost here so it’s time for yet another Plan With Me and this time we will be creating a cozy Fall Bullet Journal setup with the use of some craft paper.
+November is almost here so it’s time for yet another Plan With Me, and this time we will be looking at a cozy Fall Bullet Journal theme setup with the use of some craft paper.

 I love using craft paper, especially for Fall setups – there is just something so matching about the brown paper and this season.